-For information on international studies, students may contact Val Myteberi, Assistant Dean for Graduate and International Programs, room 1007, at 212.790.0361 or Kevin Gschwend, Program Director, room 1031, at 212.790.0325.
-More information is also available online at www.cardozo.yu.edu/academics/international-programs/semester-abroad.
+For information on international studies, students may contact Val Myteberi, Associate Dean for Graduate and International Programs, room 1007, at 646-592-6424.
+More information is also available online at https://cardozo.yu.edu/studyabroad.

 1. Overview

 When supported by a legitimate educational or professional justification, JD students may be approved to earn up to 12 credits for a one-semester study abroad program and up to 26 credits from the Dual Degree Program with the Sorbonne.